Car: Lighting

 Cars are typically fitted with multiple types of lights.
 These include headlights, which are used to illuminate the way ahead and make the car visible to other users, so that the vehicle can be used at night; in some jurisdictions, daytime running lights; red brake lights to indicate when the brakes are applied; amber turn signal lights to indicate the turn intentions of the driver; white-coloured reverse lights to illuminate the area behind the car (and indicate that the driver will be or is reversing); and on some vehicles, additional lights (e.g., side marker lights) to increase the visibility of the car.
-Interior lights on the ceiling of the car are usually fitted for the driver and passengers.
+Interior ceiling lights in the car are usually fitted for the driver and passengers.
 Some vehicles also have a boot light and, more rarely, an engine compartment light.

 Weight and size

 A Chevrolet Suburban extended-length SUV weighs 7200 lb (gross weight).

 During the late 20th and early 21st century, cars increased in weight due to batteries, modern steel safety cages, anti-lock brakes, airbags, and "more-powerful—if more efficient—engines" and, as of 2019, typically weigh between 1 and 3 t.
 Heavier cars are safer for the driver from a crash perspective, but more dangerous for other vehicles and road users.
 The weight of a car influences fuel consumption and performance, with more weight resulting in increased fuel consumption and decreased performance.
 The Wuling Hongguang Mini EV, a typical city car, weighs about 700 kg.
 Heavier cars include SUVs and extended-length SUVs like the Suburban.
 Cars have also become wider.

-Some places tax heavier cars more: as well as improving pedestrian safety this can encourage manufacturers to use materials such as recycled aluminium instead of steel.
+Some places tax heavier cars more: as well as improving pedestrian safety, this can encourage manufacturers to use materials such as recycled aluminium instead of steel.
 It has been suggested that one benefit of subsidising charging infrastructure is that cars can use lighter batteries.

 Seating and body style

 Most cars are designed to carry multiple occupants, often with four or five seats.
 Cars with five seats typically seat two passengers in the front and three in the rear.
-Full-size cars and large sport utility vehicles can often carry six, seven, or more occupants depending on the arrangement of the seats.
+Full-size cars and large sport utility vehicles can often carry six, seven, or more occupants, depending on seat arrangement.
 On the other hand, sports cars are most often designed with only two seats.
-Utility vehicles like pickup trucks, combine seating with extra cargo or utility functionality.
+Utility vehicles like pickup trucks combine seating with extra cargo or utility functionality.
 The differing needs for passenger capacity and their luggage or cargo space has resulted in the availability of a large variety of body styles to meet individual consumer requirements that include, among others, the sedan/saloon, hatchback, station wagon/estate, coupe, and minivan.